 Becker offers nationally recognized degrees to prepare graduates for the challenges and entrepreneurial opportunities of the 21st century.

-Becker College is a private independent, coeducational institution with bachelor’s, graduate, and associate degrees.
+Becker College is a private, independent, coeducational institution with bachelor’s, graduate, and associate degrees.
 The College offers nationally recognized programs in Nursing and Health Sciences, Game Design (ranked fifth in the world), and Animal Studies, as well as programs in Business, Criminal Justice and Legal Studies, Education, Psychology, and the Liberal Arts.
 Fifty-four percent of students are enrolled in STEM-based programs.
-Becker is #1 among private undergraduate nursing programs in Massachusetts, with the first-time National Council Licensure Examination (NCLEX) pass rate for pre-licensure Nursing graduates consistently exceeding state and national rates.
+In 2016, Becker College’s pass rates for the National Council Licensure Examination (NCLEX) was ranked among the top undergraduate Nursing programs in Massachusetts—consistently exceeding state and national averages.

 Becker’s School of Animal Studies and Natural Sciences is #1 in New England and #2 in the US to award undergraduate Animal Studies degrees.
 Becker is one of 10 colleges in New England to offer AVMA-accredited undergraduate programs in Veterinary Technology.
 Students gain experience at an on-campus animal clinic, as well as more than 350 available externship sites.

-Becker also offers a first-in-the-nation BA in Global Citizenship and master’s degrees in both Mental Health Counseling and Nursing.
+Becker also offers a first-in-the-nation BA in Global Citizenship and master’s degrees in both Mental Health Counseling and Interactive Media Design.
 Becker College prepares its students for the world through a variety of academic programs and student leadership opportunities.
 Its postgraduate placement rate for employment, further study, or volunteer service programs averages 89%.

 Financial aid is available for all eligible students through federal, state, and institutional programs.
 Upon acceptance, all applicants are reviewed for merit scholarship assistance.
 There are also: